Rickydam/ToDoList/README.md

 # ToDoList
-A ToDoList which uses Angular, Express, Node and Heroku.
+A ToDoList WebApp which makes use of MongoDB, Express, Angular and Node.

 # https://afternoon-fortress.herokuapp.com/